-International organisations - International organisations are eligible both as coordinators and partners.
+International organisations - International organisations are eligible under the priorities 1 and 2.
 The rules on eligible countries do not apply to them.

 Entities without legal personality - Entities which do not have legal personality under their national law may exceptionally participate, provided that their representatives have the capacity to undertake legal obligations on their behalf, and offer guarantees for the protection of the EU financial interests equivalent to that offered by legal persons.